February 14, 2016

 Parking at the University at Albany during peak hours is chaos.
 Students circle Colonial Quad lot stalking their peers to claim a space, and snake up and down the aisles of Dutch Quad lot in the hopes of making the long walk up to the podium from their car just a little shorter.

-But that’s the issue, it’s just a little shorter.
-At a school where one of the core values is sustainability, Jason Jones, director of Parking and Mass Transit Services (PMTS), wants to dissuade the campus conception that there is not enough parking and that students have to walk too far.
+But that’s the issue, according to Jason Jones, director of Parking and Mass Transit Services (PMTS), it’s just a little shorter.
+At a school where one of the core values is sustainability, Jones wants to dissuade the campus conception that there is not enough parking and that students have to walk too far.

 “There is more than enough parking,” Jones said, but, “it’s not on the 50 yard line.”